 You are welcome to provide references as part of your response, but this is not essential.
 References can be in any format you choose, and these do not count towards the 3,000 word limit.
 The outline structure and justification documents do not have a set word limit.
 As a guide, we would expect each of these to be around one to two pages in length.

 No extensions will be given to the deadline by which the winner is required to deliver the book.
-In entering the Prize, you are confirming your ability to deliver the finished book within the given time frame (approx. nine months).
+In entering the Prize, you are confirming your ability to deliver the finished book within the given time frame (approx. seven months).

 Cambridge University Press and CRASSH will provide support and editorial assistance to the Prize winner.